wswslzp/PengLib/README.md

 Then your project now is depending on `PengLib`.
 Also you can download this repo and publish local `jar` files then use the jar library in your project as well.

-## Math library

-The math lib lies in `src/main/MathLib`.
-Two basic number types are included - Fixed number and Complex number.
-The Fixed number here is an extension of `spinal` built-in `SFix` and `UFix`.
-And the Complex number `HComplex` is implemented as a bundle, combining real part and imagine part of `SFix`.
-The basic operations like +/-/*/div/conj etc., are implemented as methods.

-Some math functions like `sqrt` are also implemented based on these two number types.

-Fast Fourier Transformation (FFT) is also implemented, both for 1D and 2D, with fully configurable feature.

-Several interpolation methods are also included, such as nearest interpolation, linear interpolation, bi-linear interpolation.